On 3 October 2018, the FCA published the findings of their long-awaited AML Thematic Review into the e-money sector.

 - The thematic report does not identify (like previous reports have done) an overall ML/TF risk associated with the e-money sector, such as ‘medium’ or ‘low’.
 Instead, it describes the state of compliance and gives examples of good and poor practice.

 - Overall, the FCA encountered very few instances of poor practice and many instances of full compliance with the relevant obligations.
-This would support a finding of low risk, although this conclusion is not explicitly drawn.
+In our view this would support a finding of low risk, although this conclusion is not explicitly drawn by FCA.

 - The executive summary states that firms generally have a positive culture, good understanding of their obligations and a low risk appetite with few high-risk customers.
-This effectively identifies the sector as a sector of low-risk business.
+This reinforces our often stated view that the e-money sector as a whole is of low residual risk

 - Areas in which poor practice was detected (usually as an exception from the norm) relate to a lack of recording of steps taken, discrepancies between generic policies and actual practice and an incomplete implementation of controls across the firm.